taras-d/images-grid/README.md

 ```

 #####**`cells {Number}`**
-Max grid cells.
-Values from 1 to 6 (default: 5)
+Number of cells in the grid.
+Min 1, max 6. (default: 5)
 ```javascript
 cells: 5
 ```